sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-07-Duplicate-Code-And-Clean-Test.md

     ...
 ```

 Before we go on, I want to briefly highlight the value of *spacing*.
 Notice how I spaced out my instance variables into distinct groups.
 The first three variables, `testLibrary`, `testBookCopies`, and `testPatronList` all are need to initialize our `Library` test object.
-On the other hand, `gardensOfTheMoon` is a book that, while we may add it to the Library, is not necessary for instantiating `testLibrary`, so I use visual space to communicate it is a separate entity.
+On the other hand, `gardensOfTheMoon` is a book that, while we may add it to the Library, is not necessary for instantiating `testLibrary`, so I use visual space to communicate it as a separate entity.
 Similarly, the `testPatron` object requires a `List<Book>` for keeping track of its checked out books.
-So I group `testPatron` and `testCheckOutList`, since I need the check-out list for creating my Patron.
+So, I group `testPatron` and `testCheckOutList`, since I need the check-out list for creating my Patron.

 ### @BeforeEach for test setup